mhuebert/maria/README.md

 ## Contributing

-Areas where we could especially benefit from community effort include:

- - playing around! 😸
+Please contribute your efforts!
+We could use your help to make the beginner's path to Clojure smoother.

- - reporting any bugs you find while playing as GitHub issues
+ - play around! 😸 and report bugs as GitHub issues
- - reporting any un-wrapped Clojure errors you find in our list in [the Error Handling wiki page](https://github.com/mhuebert/maria/wiki/Error-Handling), so we can protect users from jargon-filled error messages
+ - send us every un-wrapped Clojure error you find!
+We have a list at the [Error Handling wiki](https://github.com/mhuebert/maria/wiki/Error-Handling).
+Please edit it directly to add your experience.
+Or, file a GitHub issue explaining what you were doing and what error came up.
+We want to protect users from jargon-filled error messages, and this requires lots of eyes pointing out all the ways a particular error could cause trouble.
- - writing a curriculum module in a gist!
-See step 2 of our [Curriculum Overview](https://github.com/mhuebert/maria/blob/master/doc/pedagogy.md#curriculum-overview) for an idea of what we're looking to build out.
+ - write a curriculum module in a gist!
+See step 2 of our [Curriculum Overview](https://github.com/mhuebert/maria/blob/master/doc/pedagogy.md#curriculum-overview) for an idea of what we're looking to create.

 ## Development